open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 Applications are expected to construct long-lived instruments.
 Instruments are considered permanent for the lifetime of a SDK, there is no method to delete them.
-SDKs should

 ####  Metric instrument constructor example code